cocos-creator/docs-3d-deprecated/en/physics/physics-collider.md

 ## The relationship between `Collider` and `RigidBody`

 The `Collider` and `RigidBody` components are meant to serve physical elements, and control a part of the attributes on the physical elements respectively.
-This also means that to understand the relationship between them, you need to first understand how the physical elements in __Cocos Creator 3D__ are composed.
+This also means that to understand the relationship between them, you need to first understand how the physical elements in __Cocos Creator__ are composed.

 ### How Elements Are Composed